Mental Illness Caregivers Association of Canada

 MICA is a non-profit organization comprised of family members, caregivers and consumers, incorporated as an association in November 2008.
 MICA is committed to ensuring that caregivers are aware of and can access the resources they need to provide support and lifelong care for their loved ones living with mental illness.
 Our intent is to do so one project at a time as we identify and narrow gaps in services and resources by bringing caregivers together to focus on developing and implementing solutions that will have a lasting and positive impact on the quality of their lives and their loved ones living with mental illness.

-Learn about MICA Projects - seeking innovative solutions having a lasting impact on the lives of caregivers and their loved ones living with mental illness.
+Stay tuned in the months ahead to learn more about MICA Projects - seeking innovative solutions having a lasting impact on the lives of caregivers and their loved ones living with mental illness including projects related to:

 WALK WITH US: